 Data Collection Methods used in this study such as; a) surveys: surveys are distributed to English teachers and students to gather quantitative data on their experiences with the curriculum, including the frequency of specific teaching methods, availability of resources, and perceived challenges.
 The survey items are structured with Likert-scale questions for easy analysis, b) interviews: Semi-structured interviews are conducted with English teachers and school administrators to gain qualitative insights into the practical challenges and adjustments made during the curriculum's implementation.
-These interviews help uncover nuanced perspectives on instructional difficulties, professional development needs, and teacher and student engagement with the curriculum and c) classroom observations: classroom observations are conducted to examine the application of the Merdeka Curriculum in practice.
-Observations focus on teaching methods, student participation, and the use of learning resources, offering a real-time understanding of how curriculum principles are integrated within the classroom environment.
+These interviews help uncover nuanced perspectives on instructional difficulties, professional development needs, and teacher and student engagement with the curriculum and c) classroom observations: classroom observations focus on teaching methods, student participation, and the use of learning resources, offering a real-time understanding of how curriculum principles are integrated within the classroom environment.